mvaughan20/487-Final-Project/README.md

 > TIMER SCREENSHOT
 ### 3. Loss Conditions
 * If the player fails the game, the loss indicator will be displayed 	<sup> EITHER ON VGA SCREEN OR BOARD DISPLAY </sup>
 * There is a separate button on the FPGA used to reset the game in the case the player gets a game over.
 It will reset the car to its original position and set the timer back to zero.
+> GAME OVER SCREENSHOT